matkatmusic/pfmcpp_task_template/README.md

 4) Send me a message in Slack that you committed your completed assignment.

 5) I will review the assignment.
- -- If it's completed to my satisfaction, I will ask you to go to Github and create a `Pull Request`.
+    - If it's completed to my satisfaction, I will ask you to go to Github and create a `Pull Request`.
- -- If it's not completed to my satisfaction, I will add some `FIXME`'s to the code which will break compilation.
+    - If it's not completed to my satisfaction, I will add some `FIXME`'s to the code which will break compilation.
 You'll need to read the error messages, fix the code, and commit your changes, which I will then review.

 # Create a Pull Request (PR)
 1) Click on `Pull Requests` in your repo.
 2) Click the `[Compare & Pull request]` button for your recently pushed branch.
--- Make sure it says `Able to merge` on the page that appears.
+    - Make sure it says `Able to merge` on the page that appears.
--- You can enter a message if you want.
+    - You can enter a message if you want.
 3) On the right side,
-  -- under Reviewers, request 'matkatmusic'.
+    - under Reviewers, request 'matkatmusic'.
 By doing this, you are requesting that I review your code.
-  -- under Assignees, assign 'matkatmusic'.
+    - under Assignees, assign 'matkatmusic'.
 By doing this, you are assigning me the task of reviewing your code.

 4) Click 'Create pull request'.
 After the pull request is created, Do not click 'Merge pull request'.
 5) Wait for me to merge it, since you assigned it to me.

 # Wait for me to merge the PR
 1) Once I **merge** the **PR**, I will either
-  -- clear out the instructions and replace them with new instructions on the `master` branch, or -- Ask you to create a new project from this template, following the same steps as before.
+    - clear out the instructions and replace them with new instructions on the `master` branch, or
+    - Ask you to create a new project from this template, following the same steps as before.

 2) if I replace the instructions, You will then make a new branch for these new instructions, and repeat the process.
+3) if I ask you to create a new project, I also want you to share your completed task to the appropriate channel.
+To do this:
+- a) visit your Repo on github
+- b) click on `Commits`
+- c) in the list of commits, look for the one I merged
+- d) Look for the `[<>]` on the right.
+If you hover over it with your cursor, it will say `Browse the repository at this point in the history`
+- e) Click on it.  the url will change to something like `pfmcpp_ch2_p03/tree/654abd564d65b4c5645e654f654g`.
+- f) Share this URL in the channel for the task, as your completed task for other students to look at.
+- > "Here's my completed task: https://github.com/.../tree/123456789abcdef"